Meetings Academy 2025

 SECTION 2.
 BOARD ELECTION & SERVICE:

-2.1 Nomination: A communication shall be set forth to all Chapter members for members to complete a Board of Director’s application.
+2.1 NOMINATION: A communication shall be set forth to all Chapter members for members to complete a Board of Director’s application.
 Such form is to be returned to the Governance and Nominating Committee.
 Once the committee has developed a slate of nominees for election in accordance with these policies, the slate must be presented to the Board of Directors who must approve the action of presentation to the membership for election by acclamation.

 2.2 SLATE PRESENTATION AND SUBMISSION: The Chapter slate will be presented to membership on templates provided by MPI.
 The slate will be posted on the Chapter website and an email (including link to the website and process for contesting the slate) will be sent to the membership.
 The Chapter will allow a minimum of 30 days for the membership to contest prior to the submission deadline as stated by MPI.
 Additional nominations from the membership shall be permitted; provided a nomination is submitted in writing to the Governance and Nominating Committee Chair by the date provided and is supported by a minimum of 10% percent of the official Chapter membership as of the date provided.
 The nominee must identify the contested candidate and must submit a Candidate Interest Form to be eligible for petition.
 If no additional nominations are received by the deadline, the slate of nominees will be deemed elected on the first day of the fiscal year.
 If additional nominations are received, the Chapter members shall vote in accordance with Article V of the Chapter Bylaws on those positions having two or more candidates in contention.

 In reference to Board of Directors vacancies, refer to Article VI, Section 6 of the Chapter Bylaws.
+Chapter will submit to MPI the elected slate on the template provided annually.

 2.3 BOARD TRAINING: Any incoming Board of Directors who have not previously served is required to take the MPI Board 101 and Managing Sexual Harassment training prior to the Chapter Leadership Summit as outlined on the MPI Volunteer Leader Agreement.
 All Chapter leaders are encouraged to complete local Chapter Board orientation and attend MPI training, as applicable.